Opening the book on ‘News of the World’s 4K release with author Paulette Jiles

 While Jiles wasn’t born in Texas (rather in Salem, Missouri), her passion for the Lone Star State and its history couldn’t see her putting pen to paper fast enough.
 She currently resides in the Hill Country town of Utopia.
 Some of her family lives in Texas, too.
 Jiles’ ancestors twice moved to Texas, and one was in the 1880s.

-When asked about her and her friends’ thoughts on Greengrass’s visual interpretation for the screen, Jiles said, without hesitation, that there was so much to admire and love about it.
+When asked about her and her friends’ thoughts on Greengrass’ visual interpretation for the screen, Jiles said, without hesitation, that there was so much to admire and love about it.

 “It was great!
 I loved how they handled the relationship between Capt.
 Kidd and the captive girl, Johanna.
 They even used my friend’s horse in the film.
 It’s the horse that pulls the wagon.
 But the film is different in many ways.
 How the film portrays Capt.
 Kidd is very different from the book.
 The decisions [Greengrass] made for the film worked quite well,” Jiles said.